-- Most of the protein structures are made up of a single polypeptide chain.
+- Most protein structures are made up of a single polypeptide chain.
 However, some proteins are formed by more than one polypeptide chain (subunits) by interchain interactions known as quaternary structures.
-Subunits of the quaternary structure are sometimes identical and few times they are unique to each other.
+Subunits of the quaternary structure are sometimes identical, and a few times they are unique to each other.

 - For example, the dimer is the simplest form of quaternary structure, that contains two identical subunits.
 This type of organization can be observed in the Cro protein (DNA-binding protein) of bacteriophage λ.
 And, the hemoglobin is a tetrameric form, which is another example of a tertiary structure, that contains two distinct types of peptides.
 Two subunits of one type (designated α) and two subunits of another type (designated β).

 - The interactions between multi-polypeptide chains form a quaternary structure more stable.

 - The quaternary structure of the protein is possible only for multisubunit proteins, which contain intersubunit interactions.

 - Whatever forces stabilizing the subunits of the quaternary structure are similar to the forces stabilizing the tertiary structure.

 - The quaternary structure of the protein is stabilized by both covalent and noncovalent interactions.

 - As noncovalent interactions, the interchain salt bridges are present.

 - These interactions are formed between side chains of positively and negatively charged amino acids.